Solving things yourself

 what you tried to do to solve your problem (in detail) and the results

-For more background on getting help, these documents are excellent in understanding how to communicate about this:
+For more background on getting help, these documents are excellent in understanding how to communicate you needs with maximum useful information: